Shock collar: Salgirli dissertation (2008)

 Salivary cortisol was monitored to measure the stress levels of the dogs, but this data was not presented in the dissertation; behavioral observation was the sole measure of stress.
-The study concluded that the electronic training collar induces less distress and shows stronger “learning effect” in dogs in comparison to the pinch collar.
+The study concluded that the electronic training collar induces less distress and shows stronger "learning effect" in dogs in comparison to the pinch collar.
 Commenting on the quitting signal, the author stated "It should particularly be mentioned, that the quitting signal training was implied only on adult dogs within the frame of this study.
 Therefore, the results should not be interpreted as that the quitting signal can not be a suitable method in police dog training.
 As previously stated training of the quitting signal requires a hard and a structured procedure.
 Thus, if the training, namely the conditioning, begins in puppyhood, the quitting signal can also be an effective method in police dog training".
 Comparing the effects of the three punishment methods; "These results can probably be explained by that electronic training collar complies completely with the punishment criteria, which were defined by TORTORA (1982), in case of proof of the proficient and experienced user.
 On the other hand, when applying the pinch collar, these criteria can not be met even though perfect timing is applied since reactions of the dog and effectiveness of the method depends on several different factors such as the willingness, strength and motivation of the handler, as well as his/her proficiency.
 In addition to that, the visibility of the administrator and, thus, of the punishment is another important factor influencing the efficiency of the pinch collar because the dog directly links the punishment with its owner.
-Therefore, this method does not satisfy the ‘‘punishment criteria’’ at all.
+Therefore, this method does not satisfy the 'punishment criteria at all.
 The quitting signal on the other hand requires criteria, such as good timing and structured training procedure, on account of complete conditioning to achieve effective results.
 Even if these criteria are met, the personality trait of the dog is another factor, which influences the efficiency of the signal."

+The 2017 Ziv meta study found that this study was flawed.
+"A similar number of dogs learned to disregard the distraction with the use of the electronic collar (n=39) and the pinch collar (n=32), compared to only three dogs with the use of a quitting signal.
+A plausible explanation for these results is that the dogs receiving the quitting signal did not understand what was expected of them in this specific setting.
+Indeed, the training of the quitting signal was done with a toy and not with a provoking person.
+Expecting the dogs to generalize the quitting signal with a toy to a different scenario seems unrealistic.
+Hence, it is not surprising that the quitting signal failed to elicit the required behavior."